2025–26 NOJHL season

 The league debuted a new official logo (right) ahead of the 2025–26 season.

 The 2025–26 NOJHL season is the 48th season of the Northern Ontario Junior Hockey League (NOJHL).

+The Greater Sudbury Cubs won their third consecutive league championship.
+The Cubs' ownership subsequently announced during the off-season that it was withdrawing from the league with immediate effect.
+They cited several reasons for the decision, specifically, "The changing landscape of Junior Tier 2 hockey, including the unfettered movement of players, open recruitment from other leagues, exodus of players to southern leagues for more exposure and the dwindling number of players in the game due to the high cost of participation has made it untenable to operate in the NOJHL."

 The Elliot Lake Vikings franchise remained on an indefinite leave of absence due to the protracted closure of Rogers Arena, the team's official home in Elliot Lake.
-The team was forced to vacate the building, which is owned by the city, due to "structural concerns" at the beginning of the 2023–24 season.
+The team was forced to vacate the building, which is owned by the City of Elliot Lake, due to "structural concerns" at the beginning of the 2023–24 season.
 As a temporary solution, the team relocated to the Massey and District Community Centre some 45 mi away in Blind River.
 In December 2024, after the Elliot Lake city council delayed the reopening of its arena until the 2025–26 season, the league placed the Vikings on leave for the rest of the 2024–25 season.
 In May 2025, the Vikings extended its leave of absence through the 2025–26 season.
 League commissioner, Robert Mazzuca, stated "We just don't know when the club will be able to resume activities as they wait for news on the status of their arena."
+On 19 March 2026, the NOJHL announced the Vikings' immediate reinstatement and expected return for the 2026–27 NOJHL season.